AtlasOfLivingAustralia/delma/README.md

 ## Overview

 `elm` is a package for import and type conversion of metadata statements.
-It’s function is to enable users to store metadata in markdown files, and convert them to EML.
+Its purpose is to enable users to store metadata in markdown files, and convert them to EML.

 If you have any comments, questions or suggestions, please [contact us](mailto:support@ala.org.au).